joomla-framework/di/README.md

 ## Installation via Composer

-Simply run the following from the command line:
+Simply run the following from the command line in your project's root directory (where your `composer.json` file is):

 ```sh
 composer require joomla/di "2.0.*@dev"
 ```

-in your project's root directory (where your `composer.json` file is).

 Alternatively, you can manually add `"joomla/di": "2.0.*@dev"` to the require block in your `composer.json` and then run `composer install`.